-Free tips and resources are valuable, making someone laugh is valuable, again your audience aren’t going to agree.
-Not only does it change per person, each one of those individuals will see value differently within the context of each product or service they buy.
+Free tips and resources are valuable, making someone laugh is valuable.
+Your audience isn’t going to agree.
+Not only does it change per person, but each one of those individuals will see value differently within the context of each product or service they buy.

 The content you like to consume is a great guide when you’re creating your own material because if you like it, chances are others will too.

-Let’s wrap this up
+Let’s wrap this up.

-If you’ve been following me for any length of time you know that I promote the freedom to just be, yes there is best practice, especially when it comes to things like SEO.
+If you’ve been following me for any length of time you know that I promote the freedom to just be.
+Yes, there is best practice, especially when it comes to things like SEO.
 You can’t just do what you fancy with organic traffic but your content should have fluidity.
 If you’re rigid about marketing practices you’ll end up sounding like everyone else, you’ll be using words like ‘authentic’, ‘mindset’, ‘entrepreneurship’, and ending your posts with ‘agree?’.

 If you don’t break out from the marketing crowd you’ll forego your individuality, and we need that now more than ever.
 So, do what you want first and your audience will follow.